wearevero/craft/README.md

-# Routine
+# Craft

-Routine is a streamlined automation project designed to handle repetitive daily tasks efficiently.
+Craft is a streamlined automation project designed to handle repetitive daily tasks efficiently.
 Built with simplicity and configurability in mind to automate data extraction and processing workflows.

 ## Purpose